leitaosha/get-researchergate/ReadMe.md

 This is a python script that gets all the article meta information (include doi, title, publication etc.) of the author from [researchgate](https://www.researchgate.net/) for learning and communication.

+If you want to import all paper of specific author to your literature management tools(such as [zotero](https://www.zotero.org/)), this scrip must be suitable for you.
+You can get doi or BibTex file easily from researchgate.

 # How to use?

 1. Clone this repository to your computer.